attack68/rateslib/docs/source/c_curves.rst

 are :class:`~rateslib.curves.Curve` and :class:`~rateslib.curves.LineCurve`.
 These are
 classed as *Pricing Objects*.

-These curves inherit the :class:`~rateslib.curves._WithMutation` mixin.
+These curves inherit the :class:`~rateslib.curves._WithMutability` mixin.

 Pricing Containers
 ********************